vocdoni/docs/src/integration/voting-as-a-service.md

 The Integration (VaaS) API is a product built on top of our existing stack that allows third parties to easily integrate the voting protocol.
 This is a REST API that acts as a single endpoint- integrators will not need to interact with Web3/Ethereum, IPFS, or any other decentralized technologies.

+The Voting-as-a-Service API Server provides private REST API methods to integrators who want to use the Vocdoni voting protocol.
+Integrators can sign up for an account with a billing plan, and they will receive an authentication token.
+They can then use this token to create & manage organizations and allow organizations to then create voting processes.

 The Integrator API provides:
 - Abstraction of the complexity of the Vocdoni voting protocol
 - Census management